qlova/seed/docs/index.md

 In Qlovaseed, seeds are used that will grow into the application.
 More information on seeds will be covered later in the documentation.

+Create a folder called HelloWorld and create a file inside called HelloWorld.go, paste in the following:
 ```go
 package main